clux/facemaulers/seaofbones/artemis.md

 "I've decided to resign as captain.
 The ship is unclean, the crew dislike me.
 Not to mention the hole below deck.
 Please, just leave me alone."
 They're the captain now...

+### EBA: Wind Dragon at Sea
+143 TOB.
+If it escapes it's part of a tribe.
+They can cannoneer it!
+Alternative for ditching MI3 adventure
+Blood wing corrupted is the wind dragon (red stripes on wing) Corrupted by rottingham?

 ### EBA: Drugs
 Devil encounter selling drugs if nothing interesting.
 During watch.